microsoft/msticpy/docs/source/JupyterAndSecurity.rst

 transformation facilities not available in the Azure Sentinel platform.
 You can see examples of these in some of the Azure Sentinel sample notebooks (see References at the end of the document).

+Some well-known examples of these in the Python language are:

+- *pandas* for data processing, cleanup and engineering
+- *matplotlib*, *holoviews*, *plotly* and many others for visualization
+- *numpy* and *scipy* for advanced numerical and scientific processing
+- *scikit-learn* for machine learning
+- *tensorflow*, *pytorch*, *keras* for deep learning

 Why Python?
 -----------